 Every year hundreds of drugs are recalled for various reasons.
-In 2019 so far there were 80+ products that can put your health at risk.
+Since 2019 there were 180+ products that can put your health at risk.
 That is a product recall every 3 days.

 How can patients and those that use medicines keep themselves protected?
 How can hospitals, clinics and health service providers ensure best treatments for their patients?
 Just a few hours of delay might mean the consumption of recalled drugs.

 The media and the government are inefficient in disseminating critical recall information to consumers.
 Often times it takes days or weeks before a major recall is announced by the media.

 Consumers are asked to be proactive, but they are at the mercy of slow channels to receive important news.
 Some recalls aren't event mentioned anywhere except official channels.